haron-murumba/airbnb-clone-project/README.md

 python3 console.py
  Contributing
 This project is developed as part of the ALX Software Engineering Program.
 Contributions are welcome from peers within the program.

+## team roles

+Team Roles

+Below is a list of team roles and their responsibilities within the project:

+Backend Developer
+Responsible for building and maintaining the server-side logic of the application.
+They develop APIs, integrate with databases, ensure data flow, and implement business logic.
+Their work ensures that the application performs efficiently and securely behind the scenes.

+ Frontend Developer
+Focuses on the client-side of the application.
+They implement user interfaces based on design mockups, handle user interactions, and ensure responsiveness across devices and browsers using technologies like HTML, CSS, and JavaScript frameworks.
+ Database Administrator (DBA)

+Designs, implements, and manages the project's database systems.
+They ensure data integrity, security, backup, and performance tuning.
+The DBA works closely with backend developers to optimize queries and data structures.
+ QA Engineer (Quality Assurance)

+Responsible for testing the application to find bugs and ensure functionality meets requirements.
+They create test cases, perform manual and automated testing, and collaborate with developers to resolve issues and maintain quality standards.
+Project Manager (PM)

+Oversees the project from planning to delivery.
+The PM ensures the team follows timelines, meets deliverables, manages resources, and communicates with stakeholders.
+They also facilitate meetings and remove roadblocks.

+ Business Analyst (BA)

+Acts as a bridge between stakeholders and the technical team.
+They gather and document requirements, analyze business processes, and help ensure the final product aligns with business goals.

+ UI/UX Designer

+Designs the user interface and experience.
+They create wireframes, prototypes, and high-fidelity mockups, ensuring that the application is intuitive, accessible, and user-friendly.